julienblin/Colombo/README.md

-Colombo - A lightweight RPC/messaging framework for .Net 4
+Colombo - A messaging framework for .Net 4
 =======

 # LICENSE